CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-00-ai-workloads.md

 ## Task 3: Explore an agent with tools

-Agents are generative AI applications that go beyond basic chat functionality and support the use of *tools* to retrieve knowledge outside of the model's training data as well as to automate tasks.
+In this task, you'll explore an AI agent that uses built-in tools to retrieve information from the web and enhance its responses.

 1. In the Computing History app, use the **Restart conversation** (&#128172;) button to clear the conversation history.